The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Cubed beef chuck pulls apart with a fork at the end.
 If you have to saw at a piece, it needed another hour.

-Why pick this tonight: Starting the slow cooker Beef and bean chili now means that dinner is ready whenever you want it.
-You don’t even have to time it because it gets better the longer it cooks, so you can even set it up before lunch and it will be perfect for dinner.
+Why Beef and Bean Chili is Worth It: Did you start your slow cooker?
+That means dinner can be served at any time you want!
+The best part is, you don’t even have to set it to be ready at a specific time because it gets better the longer it cooks.
+You can even set it up before lunch, and it will be ready for dinner.

-Brown 1.5 pounds of ground beef (or beef chuck cut into 1/2-inch cubes for a chunkier chili) and dump in the slow cooker.
-Include one chopped onion, 4 chopped garlic cloves, two 15 ounce cans of beans (any mixture of kidney, pinto, or black beans – drained), one 28 ounce can crushed tomatoes, one 14.5 ounce can of diced tomatoes, 3 tbsp of chili powder, 1 tbsp of cumin, 1 tsp of smoked paprika, 1 tsp of oregano, and add salt to taste.
+Brown 1.5 pounds of ground beef (or beef chuck, cut into 1/2-inch cubes for a chunkier chili), and dump into the slow cooker.
+Add one chopped onion, 4 chopped garlic cloves, two 15-ounce cans of beans (any mixture of kidney, pinto, or black beans – drained), one 28-ounce can crushed tomatoes, one 14.5-ounce can of diced tomatoes, 3 tbsp of chili powder, 1 tbsp of cumin, 1 tsp of smoked paprika, 1 tsp of oregano, and add salt to taste.
 Cook on LOW for 7-8 hours.
-Finished when the meat becomes tender (cubed beef should be fork pull apart) and the chili has thickened, scrape the bottom for any caramelized bits and mix them in.
+Finished when the meat becomes tender (cubed beef should be fork-pulled apart) and the chili has thickened; scrape the bottom for any caramelized bits, and mix them in.
 Top with sour cream, shredded cheese, and lime wedges.

-Substitute: Use turkey or chicken for a healthier option.
-For vegetarians, increase the beans to three times the original amount and add 2 cups of cooked bulgur or quinoa at the end.
+Substitute: For a healthier option, you can use turkey or chicken.
+If you are vegetarian, you may increase the beans to three times the original amount and, at the end, add 2 cups of cooked bulgur or quinoa.

 6) Slow-Cooker Marinara Sauce